-To be eligible to apply for the STC Honors Program, students currently enrolled at STC must be Texas Success Initiative (TSI) complete and must have a cumulative college GPA of 3.25.
-Students entering STC following graduation from high-school must have a cumulative high-school GPA of 3.5.
+To be eligible to apply for the STC Honors Program, students currently enrolled at STC must be Texas Success Initiative (TSI) complete and must have a minimum cumulative college GPA of 3.25.
+Students entering STC following graduation from high-school must have a minimum cumulative high-school GPA of 3.5.

 To apply, the student must:

-- Submit a complete Honors Application;
+- Submit a complete Honors Application.

-- Submit STC transcript;
+- Submit STC transcript, if applicable.

 - Make an appointment to review application, eligibility, and honors course selection.

 All Honors Program students will receive Honors course advising, scheduling, and consultation.

 For further information about the Honors Program, contact the Academic Excellence Office at 956-872-6440.